nterreri/auctionbay/README.md

 - Finally, the databse schema is available on Vertabelo.
 You can have a look [here](https://my.vertabelo.com/public-model-view/hQaOq2J4GE6xQfuALRgJjFt9dLCko1HSHHI8kapj2B3xVHWGva408JTR0L8nRuvQ?x=2843&y=2930&zoom=0.6500).

 ## How to run it
-Well why would you want to?
-You need to create a MySQL database based on the schema on the link above and have XAMPP (or any LAMP stack, really) installed.
-Kind of overhead.
-Just watch the video or visit the live demo instead.
+You would need to create a MySQL database based on the schema on the link above and have XAMPP (or any LAMP stack, really) installed.
+It's easier to watch the video or visit the live demo instead.

 ## Features implemented
 1. Users can register with the system and create accounts.
 Users have roles of seller or buyer with different privileges.